NERSC/podman-hpc/.github/actions/build-python/README.md

-# Hello world docker action
+# Build Python docker action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action builds a python wheel from the repo and outputs a path and name which can be used by future workflow steps.

 ## Inputs